 (For exact ingredient amounts and full recipe instructions be sure to scroll down to the bottom of this post for the compete recipe.)

-Wrap the dough, and refrigerate for at least 1 hour or up to two days.
+Wrap the dough, and refrigerate for 1-2 hours or up to two days.

 I’ll often mix up this dough the night before, and then bake off the cookies the next day.